End-of-Life Doula Services

 End-of-Life Doula (NEDA Proficient)

-Serving the Greater Monadnock Region of New Hampshire
+Serving Jaffrey and the Greater Monadnock Region of New Hampshire

 End-of-life doulas (also known as death doulas, death midwives, or soul midwives) are trained professionals whose priority is ensuring a peaceful and dignified death experience.
 They do this by providing non-medical, holistic support and comfort to the individual and their loved ones in the dying process.